Birthday cake. Pizza. Chocolate chip cookies. For people with celiac disease, a

 Gluten (pronounced: GLOOT-in) is the common term for a group of proteins found

 in wheat, rye, barley, and grains derived from them or having different names like

 triticale, durum, kamut, semolina, and spelt.
 Grains are so common in our diet that

 gluten is second only to sugar as our most commonly consumed ingredient.

 What Is Celiac Disease?

-is the set of organs that digest food and absorb the important nutrients the body
+system is the set of organs that digest food and absorb the important nutrients

-needs to stay healthy and grow.
-One important part of the digestive system is the
+the body needs to stay healthy and grow.
+One important part of the digestive system

 called villi (pronounced: VIL-eye).
 Nutrients are absorbed into the